 When in the hospital, you may face restrictions designed to keep you and other patients safe.
-Even if you check yourself in, you may not be able to leave whenever you want.
-The hospital may strictly control visits from family and friends, and limit the items you can take in with you like cell phones or laptop computers.
+Even if you are admitted to the hospital on a voluntary basis, you may not be able to leave whenever you want.
+The hospital may strictly control visits from family and friends and limit the items you can take in with you like cell phones or laptop computers.
+Sharp objects like razors that you may bring with you will usually be kept by staff in a safe place, and you may be asked to not wear shoe laces or belts.
 You may be on a locked ward for at least some of your stay.
 You may also be expected to follow a certain schedule.
 While the restrictions can be hard to accept, keep in mind that they are in place for the safety of you and the other patients.

 Some health insurance policies will cover hospitalization for a limited amount of time.
 Others won't cover it at all.
 Before a person can be hospitalized, some insurers require that he or she be evaluated by an evaluator under contract with their company.
 Very few insurers will cover a hospital stay for depression that isn't an emergency.